-J. Allen Suddeth } Teacher Workshop Drew Fracher Certified teachers interested in being assistant instructors in '92 should apply in writing to David Leong ASAP. $\star \star \star$ 1991 Officers' Meetings: A Report Following is a brief summary of SAFD business covered in the 1991 officers' meetings in Las Vegas.
+Certified teachers interested in acting as assistant instructors in 1992 should apply in writing to David Leong.
+1991 Officers' Meetings: A Report Following is a brief summary of SAFD business covered in the 1991 officers' meetings in Las Vegas.
+GRANT APPLICATION Our grant application to American Express was turned down; we are still pursuing a grant from Apple computers.
+GLOSSARY OF TERMS The current SAFD Glossary of Terms pertains only to swordplay.

-GRANT APPLICATION

-Our grant application to American Express was turned down; we are still pursuing a grant from Apple computers.

-GLOSSARY OF TERMS

-The current SAFD Glossary of Terms pertains only to swordplay.
 A glossary of stage combat terms will be compiled to include both unarmed and quarterstaff.

-CORPORATE CREDIT CARD

-To increase SAFD's financial credibility and establish a credit record, a corporate MasterCard has been obtained.

-WEAPONS PURCHASE

-The SAFD weapons purchase came in at \$6,243.53-24 new broadswords, seven new rapiers, 18 shields, and 18 new quarterstaffs, as well as new blades and parts to refurbish existing stock.
-Although this was a major expenditure, it will mean a significant savings in annual weapons rental.

-continued on page 3
+CORPORATE CREDIT CARD To increase SAFD's financial credibility and establish a credit record, a corporate MasterCard has been obtained.
+WEAPONS PURCHASE The SAFD weapons purchase came in at \$6,243.53 - 24 new broadswords, seven new rapiers, 18 shields, and 18 new quarterstaffs, as well as new blades and parts to refurbish existing stock.
+Although this was a major expenditure, it will mean a significant savings in annual weapons rental. continued on page 3

 How does a Chicago street kid end up as a rodeo rider, a mountain man living in a tepee, and the sinister dictator of a Latin-American country?
 No problem for an enthusiastic adventurer like Martino N. Pistone.
 "I'm busy living life-I'll read books about it when I'm old."
 Marty credits his father with encouraging his adventurous streak-he permitted Marty to do whatever he took the a notion to-provided Marty earned the money to cover the expenses.
 Starting in high school, Marty spent the school year saving up money to finance the summer's travel.
 He traveled alone to San Francisco when he was sixteen.
 Years later Marty would return as an actor enrolled in the American Conservatory Theatre.
-(The stints with the rodeo and as a mountain man came in between.)
-At A.C.T.
+(The stints with the rodeo and as At A.C.T.
 Marty began stage combat classes with J. Stephen White.